Lemi-in/GDSC-React/week2/README.md

 BMI Calculation: Calculates BMI using the formula BMI = weight (kg) / (height (m))^2.
 Weight Status Category: Provides a category based on the calculated BMI, indicating whether the user is underweight, normal weight, overweight, or obese.

-### How to Run
-Simply open the index.html file in a web browser (Google Chrome, Firefox, Safari, etc.) to use the BMI calculator.